 - Coaching being used at the Director level

-If coaching leads to improved management behavior at the Director level, which leads to the retainment of one entry-level employee making $50k, this would yield up to $100k in savings (Remember: the cost to replace a fully-trained employee can exceed 200% of that employee’s annual earnings).
+If coaching for a Director leads to improved management behavior, which contributes to the retention of one entry-level employee making $50k, this would yield up to $100k in savings (Remember: the cost to replace a fully-trained employee can exceed 200% of that employee’s annual earnings).

 Add it up, and we (very conservatively) estimate that in this example, coaching leads to $40k in savings.
 And that’s only accounting for 2 cases of mitigated turnover!
-In most cases, this $40k would represent a 5-10x return on the cost of the coaching itself.
+Given the affordability of a)plan coaching, this $40k would represent a 5-10x return on the cost of the coaching itself.

 There’s a reason more than 50% of companies struggle to retain highly valued employees.
 Here are some of the most common challenges our clients face before working with a)plan: